-In Term 3, all Years 9 and 10 students will have a course advice interview with their Pastoral Care Teacher to discuss the implications of their study choice.
-Year 11 students are advised to speak with the Careers staff to ensure correct selection of study choices.
+In Term 3, Year 9 and 10 students will have the opportunity to speak to Careers staff to discuss the implications of their study choice.
+Year 11 students are also encouraged to speak with the Careers staff to ensure correct selection of study choices.

-" I love the flexibility of my program which allows me to apply my skills in a hands on way and in the classroom"
+"I love the flexibility of my program which allows me to apply my skills in a hands on way and in the classroom"